Avempace: Astronomy

 In Islamic astronomy, Maimonides wrote the following on the planetary model proposed by Avempace:

 In his commentary on Aristotle's Meteorology, Avempace presented his own theory on the Milky Way galaxy.
 Aristotle believed the Milky Way to be caused by "the ignition of the fiery exhalation of some stars which were large, numerous and close together" and that the "ignition takes place in the upper part of the atmosphere, in the region of the world which is continuous with the heavenly motions."
 On the other hand, Aristotle's Arabic commentator Ibn al-Bitriq considered "the Milky Way to be a phenomenon exclusively of the heavenly spheres, not of the upper part of the atmosphere" and that the "light of those stars makes a visible patch because they are so close."
 Avempace's view differed from both, as he considered "the Milky Way to be a phenomenon both of the spheres above the moon and of the sublunar region."
 The Stanford Encyclopedia of Philosophy describes his theory and observation on the Milky Way as follows:

 Avempace also reported observing "two planets as black spots on the face of the Sun."
 In the 13th century, the Maragha astronomer Qotb al-Din Shirazi identified this observation as the transit of Venus and Mercury.
 However, Avempace cannot have observed a Venus transit, as there were no Venus transits in his lifetime.

 Avempace worked under the mathematician Ibn al-Sayyid.
-He was given the privileged to add a commentary to Ibn al-Sayyid's work on geometry and Euclid's Elements.
+He was given the privilege to add a commentary to Ibn al-Sayyid's work on geometry and Euclid's Elements.
 Furthermore, he viewed astronomy as part of mathematics.
 Avempace's model of the cosmos consists of concentric circles, but no epicycles.